roryp/stranglerfig/README.md

 ### Feature Flags and Azure App Configuration

 Feature Flipping enables dynamic activation and deactivation of features in Java applications.
-It allows developers to manage features without redeploying code, facilitating:
+It allows developers to manage features without redeploying code.

-- **Dynamic Feature Management:** Toggle features at runtime.
-- **A/B Testing:** Gradually roll out features to subsets of users.
-- **Monitoring and Auditing:** Track feature usage and performance.

-#### Example: Using Azure App Configuration in a Spring Boot Application
+#### Example using Azure App Configuration in a Spring Boot Application

 1. **Add the Dependency** to your `pom.xml`: